Citizen's Council on Traffic

 In the council meeting of June 4, 2024, the council adopted Mr. Krabbendam's motion 302, this time with a different duration and with a higher budget, with the mandate to implement the previously adopted motion dated December 19, 2023.
 The council has currently provided a budget of €172,790 for the organization of the citizens' council.

-Do participants have to be at all meetings?
+Were participants required to attend all the meetings?

 Preferably so.
 A citizens' meeting produces the best results when the same participants come together all the time.
 It takes time to understand the topic, get to know each other and make proposals together.
 In case of unforeseen circumstances, it is possible to miss 1 of the 4 meetings.